Three-dimensional Nonlinear Path-following Guidance with Bounded Input Constraints: Introduction

 In the virtual target point-based approaches, such as those in \cite{doi:10.2514/1.28957,doi:10.2514/1.G001060,doi:10.2514/6.2024-1593,doi:10.1016/j.ast.2024.109225}, a virtual target point was chosen on the desired path first, and then the guidance laws were designed to steer the vehicle toward this target, resulting in effective path-following behavior.
 The work in \cite{doi:10.2514/1.28957} introduced a nonlinear path-following guidance law by projecting the UAV onto the desired path and choosing a pseudo-target at $L$ distance ahead of the projection.
 While the method had similarity with the proportional-navigation guidance, the choice of this $L$ was restrictive.
 The method ensured the asymptotic convergence of the UAV to its desired path.
-However, some choices of $L$ lead to poor transient performance and high tracking error.
 Using the differential geometry of the space curves, the authors in \cite{doi:10.2514/1.G001060} presented a three-dimensional path-following strategy.
-A look-ahead vector was first constricted, and then the guidance law was designed in such a way that it modulates the UAV's velocity to align with the look-ahead vector, which led to a path-following behavior.
-However, the choice of reference point was based on the assumption of the uniqueness of the closest projection point, which may not always hold true.
-Also, the criteria to choose the look ahead angle may make it complicated.
 Another nonlinear path-following guidance strategy was presented in \cite{doi:10.2514/6.2024-1593} and later extended in the presence of wind in \cite{doi:10.1016/j.ast.2024.109225}.
 A path generation and tracking strategy for the UAV in three dimensions was presented in \cite{4908914}.
-The three-dimensional path was decomposed into three subpaths, and then, solving for the given boundary conditions, a suboptimal path was generated, and ultimately, the desired path was obtained by taking the intersection of these subpaths.
-Thereupon, a guidance strategy was introduced using line-of-sight guidance and look-ahead distance to follow the generated path.
-However, only asymptotic convergence was ensured.
 The authors in \cite{doi:10.2514/1.58259} introduced a three-dimensional path-following technique by projecting the UAV dynamics into three separate channels: roll, pitch, and yaw.
-In each channel, an appropriate error variable was defined, and a controller was designed to asymptotically regulate these errors to zero.
 The work in \cite{9610125} discussed a three-dimensional guidance strategy for combat UAVs based on the concept of a look-ahead vector.
-The predefined three-dimensional path was first decomposed into two mutually orthogonal planes, lateral and longitudinal.
-Consequently, an $\mathcal{L}_1$ guidance law was then developed for each plane to follow the projected path.

 While there is a wide body of literature focused on the challenge of path-following, most of these methods are limited to two-dimensional settings, and their extension to three-dimensional settings is non-trivial.
 Some works, such as \cite{4908914,doi:10.2514/1.58259,9610125}, have addressed the three-dimensional path-following problem, but they typically do so by decoupling the UAV's motion into multiple planes, effectively reducing it to a two-dimensional path-following problem.
 Furthermore, almost all of the above-mentioned works do not consider the bounds on the available control inputs in the design.
 The UAVs always have limited control authority due to the physical constraints of the actuators.
 Consideration of bounded control input during design will bring it closer to real-world applications.
 Some of the works, for example, \cite{6740857,7172278}, considered the input saturation in the design within a two-dimensional setting.
 Motivated by these, in this work, we propose a solution to the three-dimensional path-following problem of the UAV with the limited available control authority.
 We summarize our contributions below: